AbhinavShukla2020/LLM-Text-Redaction-and-Management-Tool/README.md

-# Text Redaction and Management Tool
+# LLM Text Redaction and Management Tool

 This project provides a web-based interface, which adds to diff2html, managing and redacting text files, with features for comparing original and modified versions, selective redaction, and file management.